Education Departments

 Student Programs

-Our three formal student programs—the Student Board, the Student Guide Program, and the Graduate Student Teacher Program—put students at the center of museum activity and allow students to play a crucial role in serving both our campus and our community.
+Our three formal student programs—the Ho Family Student Guide Program, Programs Assistants, and Graduate Student Teacher Program—put students at the center of museum activities and allow them to play a crucial role in serving both our campus and local community.
+Supervised by staff in the Division of Academic and Public Programs, each of these programs is a year-long commitment.
+Applications are currently open for all three programs for the 2024-2025 academic year.
+See below for more details about each.

 Ho Family Student Guide Program